Amanda Yip

-She was educated at the Merchant Taylors' Girls' School and Emmanuel College, Cambridge, where she studied law.
+She was educated at Merchant Taylors' Girls' School and Emmanuel College, Cambridge, where she studied law and graduated with a Bachelor of Arts degree in 1990.
 She was called to the bar by Gray's Inn in 1991 and practised at Exchange Chambers in Liverpool, specialising in personal injury and clinical negligence work.
-She was appointed a Recorder in 2009, Queen's Counsel in 2011, and a deputy High Court judge in 2013.
+She was appointed a recorder in 2009, Queen's Counsel in 2011, and a deputy High Court judge in 2013.

-Yip was appointed a Justice of the High Court in 2017, on the retirement of Mr Justice Wyn Williams, and assigned to the Queen's Bench Division.
-She received the customary appointment of Dame Commander of the Order of the British Empire the same year.
+Yip was appointed a justice of the High Court in 2017, on the retirement of Mr Justice Wyn Williams, and assigned to the Queen's Bench Division.
+She received the customary appointment as a Dame Commander of the Order of the British Empire the same year.
+This appointment was published in The London Gazette on 1 December 2017.

-She married David Yip in 1991, they have one son and two daughters.
+She was appointed an Ordinary Judge of the Court of Appeal on 2 October 2025.